lmorchard/blog.lmorchard.com/posts/2016-08-31-yak-shaving-habits.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/deusx/28511732042/in/datetaken-public/" title="20160728_200320"><img src="https://c3.staticflickr.com/9/8782/28511732042_815448af85.jpg" alt="20160728_200320" class="inset wide right"></a>

 Recently, [I built worktables out of 2x4s and plywood][worktables].
-It was my first time really working with wood.
+It was my first time really working with wood since shop class in High School.
 But, I did it: Found plans.
 Found a lumberyard.
 Got lumber & tools.
 Picked a weekend and got super sweaty in the garage making lots of mistakes with wood.
 I produced a pair of crude but solid worktables.

 [worktables]: https://www.flickr.com/photos/deusx/28511732042/in/datetaken-public/